-Students must know and abide by these guidelines and safety rules in order to effectively and safety utilize the Health Lab.
+Students must know and abide by these guidelines and safety rules in order to effectively and safely utilize the Health Lab.

 - Students must have studied the "Safety" LAP and passed the LAP test with 100% accuracy before they may use the Health Lab. - Due to the potential for injury, children are not allowed in the Health Lab unless they are participating in an instructor-designed learning activity. - Work safely!
 Use personal protective equipment, standard precautions, and wash your hands often.
 Faculty, staff, and students are required to wear closed-toe shoes at all times while working in the Health Lab. - Read over the skill check-off sheet being worked on; gather supplies and equipment needed.
-Locate equipment and supplies by becoming familiar with the lab set-up; access the Health Lab staff if needed.
+Locate equipment and supplies by becoming familiar with the lab set-up; access the Health Lab staff if needed. - Closed-toed shoes are required of all students when in the skills lab.